-Our primary sources of liquidity and capital resources are cash and cash equivalents generated from operating activities and availability under our asset-based revolving credit facility agreement (the "ABL Facility").
-As of February 3, 2024, we had \$62.2 million in cash and cash equivalents and \$34.2 million of total availability under our \$40.0 million ABL Facility.
+Our primary sources of liquidity and capital resources are cash and cash equivalents generated from operating activities and availability under our ABL Facility, so long as certain conditions related to the maturity of the Term Loan Credit Agreement are met.
+As of February 1, 2025, we had \$35.4 million in cash and cash equivalents and \$35.7 million of total availability under our \$40.0 million ABL Facility.
+In addition, through our shelf registration statement on file with the SEC or through private transactions, and depending on conditions prevailing in the public and private capital markets, we may from time to time issue equity securities in one or more series in one or more offerings.